AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 Author can also edit the task and assign it to another author, delegating the task of incorporating the comments.
 To do this, select **Edit**, change the Task state to **Authoring**, and then select **Change assignee**.
 You can now select an assignee from the list.

 This process forms a continuous cycle, where the task moves back and forth between the author and reviewer until it is fully completed.
-Once all the suggested changes are incorporated, the author can complete the task by selecting **Mark as Done**.
+Once all the suggested changes are incorporated, the author can complete the task by selecting **Mark as done**.

 ### Translation tasks